Frame spectral pairs and exponential bases: Introduction

 \subsection{Comparison with existing work}

-Regarding Theorem \ref{examples of Frame spectral pairs}, any bounded domain $\Omega$ with Lebesgue measure $0<|\Omega|<\infty$ admits an exponential frame $\mathcal E(\Lambda)$ by projecting an exponential orthonormal basis of a cube (containing $\Omega$) onto $\Omega$.
-In this method, the frame spectrum $\Lambda$ is necessary a lattice.
-In Theorem \ref{examples of Frame spectral pairs}, we provide an alternative method for the construction of exponential frames for bounded domains where the frame spectrum is not necessarily a lattice.
+Regarding Theorem \ref{examples of Frame spectral pairs}, any bounded domain $\Omega$ with Lebesgue measure $0<|\Omega|<\infty$ admits an exponential tight frame $\mathcal E(\Lambda)$ by projecting an exponential orthonormal basis of a cube (containing $\Omega$) onto $\Omega$.
+In this method, the frame spectrum $\Lambda$ is necessarily a lattice.
+In Theorem \ref{examples of Frame spectral pairs}, we provide an alternative method for the construction of exponential frames (not necessarily tight) for bounded domains where the frame spectrum is not necessarily a lattice.

 Notice that Theorem \ref{examples of Riesz spectral pairs} illustrates how to construct a Riesz spectrum for the union of domains with equal measure.
 There are many cases where it is known that a set $\Omega$ admits a Riesz basis of exponential functions, such as multi-tiling (bounded and unbounded) domains in $\Bbb R^{d}$ \cite{GL14,KL_2015,Agora_Gabrielli_2015,Gabriellei_Carbajal_PAMS2018}.
 Recently, it was established in \cite{Debernardi2019} that any convex polytope which is centrally symmetric and whose faces of all dimensions are also centrally symmetric, admits a Riesz basis of exponentials.
 For the existence of exponential Riesz bases in other special cases see, e.g., \cite{Nitzan_Kozma_2014,DeCarli2015} and the references therein.
-While there are known cases where $\Omega$ does not admit an orthogonal basis of exponentials, less is known about Riesz bases of exponentials.
+While there are known cases where $\Omega$ does not admit an orthogonal basis of exponentials, such as the unit Ball in $\Bbb R^d (d\geq 2)$ (for other cases see e.g. \cite{IKT01,Fug01}), less is known about Riesz bases of exponentials.
 Finding a domain $\Omega$ that does not admit any Riesz basis of exponentials is still an unsolved problem.